apigee/IgniteEngine-iOS/README.md

 8. Once the IgniteEngine pod and all its dependencies have been installed, open [MyProject].xcworkspace from the root of your Xcode project folder.
 And yes, that's `.xcworkspace`.
 The `.xcodeproj` file will **not** work.

-9. Find main.m
+9. Open main.m

     1. Add `#import IXAppDelegate.h`
     2. Change all references to `AppDelegate` class to `IXAppDelegate`

-10. Find AppDelegate.h
+10. Open AppDelegate.h

 	1. Add `#import IXAppDelegate.h`
 	2. Replace the `@interface` declaration with `@interface AppDelegate : IXAppDelegate`
 	3. Delete `@property (strong, nonatomic) UIWindow *window;`

-11. Find AppDelegate.m
+11. Open AppDelegate.m

 	1. Comment out all methods in AppDelegate.m.
 If you need to override one, you must call `[super *methodname*]` before your own functions.